 Teppanyaki sauce, also known as Yakiniku sauce, is a sweet and savory Japanese barbecue sauce used to grill beef, pork, chicken, and seafood.
-It's also used for dipping grilled meats, vegetables, and noodles.
+It's also used for dipping grilled meats, vegetables, stir fry's, and noodles.

 Jump to: